-Even before superheroes fight each other on the pages of comic books, the two biggest publishers that publish them - the American ones Marvel and A.D – have been exchanging punches for decades to decide who is the best.
-They own the properties of the most iconic characters in the pop culture.
+Even before superheroes fight each other on the pages of comic books, the two biggest publishers that publish them - the American ones Marvel and A.D - have been exchanging punches for decades to decide who is the best.
+They hold the properties of the most iconic characters in the pop culture.
 THE DC Comics has in his hands the Superman, Batman and Wonder Woman, just to name three of the best known characters around the world.
 THE Marvel is not far behind and publishes the adventures of Captain America, Spider-Man, Avengers and X-Men, among others from a rich universe of pop myths.
-Over the decades, Marvel and DC struggle to decide who grows their fan base and admirers the most and, of course, who sells the most and dominates this industry.
-This battle, alternating between ups and downs – and some downs – on both sides, has the best episodes of the classic brawls that every comic book reader dreams of reading, but whose backstage he didn't know.
+Over the decades, Marvel and DC have struggled to decide who increases their fan base and admirers the most and, of course, who sells the most and dominates this industry.
+This battle, alternating between ups and downs - and some casualties - on both sides, has the best episodes of the classic beatings that every comic book reader dreams of reading, but whose backstage he was unaware of.
 So far.

 Based on interviews with leading figures in the industry, Tucker tells an exciting story, started in the 1930s when DC Comics (then National) was the powerful one in the comic book market, with characters like Superman and Batman, dominating the hearts and minds of children eager for the adventures of their heroes.
 But the publisher, who always flew sovereign, as well as her hero kryptonian, was slow to react when Stan Lee, an alleged middle-aged novelist of the near bankrupt Timely Comics, played his last card: he launched, in 1961, alongside Jack Kirby, the number 1 of “Fantastic Four”.

-Marvel's new proposal, with a lineup of characters that were first and foremost fallible and human, unlike DC's untouchable heroes, not only seduced but broadened the readership base, which began to spark the interest of young adults, with more complex and thought-provoking plots.
-It was the beginning of a battle in which both publishers would use what they could to be at the top: stealing ideas and talent, using spies, and encouraging a price war.
-The dispute remains until today and was expanded with the two publishers being absorbed by large companies in the entertainment industry - DC by the Warner and Marvel for Disney - which expanded the universe of comics in an unbelievable way, starting to move not only the branch of publications but a true source of licensed products, such as toys, electronic games and adaptations for films and TV series and TV channels. streaming.
+Marvel's new proposal, with a line of characters who, above all, were fallible and human, unlike the untouchable DC heroes, not only seduced but broadened the readership, which started to arouse the interest of young adults, with more complex and thought-provoking plots.
+It was the beginning of a battle in which both publishers would use whatever was possible to be at the top: stealing ideas and talents, using spies and stimulating the price war.
+The dispute continues today and has been amplified with the two publishers being absorbed by large companies in the entertainment industry - DC by Warner and Marvel for Disney - which expanded the universe of comics in an unbelievable way, starting to move not only the branch of publications but a true source of licensed products, such as toys, electronic games and adaptations for films and TV series and TV channels. streaming.

 Who won the battle?
 Pancadaria shows that Marvel is still ahead.
 But it does not matter.
-After all, both publishers can lose what is most unique – their ideas, their myths, their creations – engulfed by the bureaucratic and non-innovative world of large corporations.
+After all, both publishers can lose what is most unique - their ideas, their myths, their creations - swallowed up by the bureaucratic and not innovative world of large corporations.

 After all this, is it worth it?